ansresearch/exposing-the-csi/README.md

 # Exposing the CSI (dataset)

-This repository will soon contain the links to the dataset + additional resources (e.g., ground-truth videos) for the paper:
+This repository contains the links to the dataset + ground-truth videos for the paper:

 Marco Cominelli, Francesco Gringoli, Francesco Restuccia, *Exposing the CSI: A Systematic Investigation of CSI-based Wi-Fi Sensing Capabilities and Limitations*